edpichler/GenerateHTMLTable/README.md

 #GenerateHTMLTable
 Generate a beautiful HTML tables to show any data.
+Generated CSSs is **inline** to be compatible with the major email clients.

 ##How to use